 If you just prayed this prayer or a prayer like this, welcome to the family of God!
 You have just made the most important decision of your life.
 According to God’s message to us in the Bible, now you can be sure you have eternal life, and that you will enjoy a personal relationship with God that will last forever in heaven.

 As proof of giving Jesus control, we will want others to know that we belong to Him.
 To show others that you are following Jesus, the Bible tells us to be baptized and to worship God together with other believers in the Lord Jesus Christ.
 And Jesus commands us to tell others the Good News about how to receive God’s gift of eternal life!
 Jesus said, “Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you.
 And surely I am with you always, to the very end of the age (Matthew 28:19-20).”

 If you just prayed to receive Christ into your life, would you please let us know?
 Send us a note with the contact form below.
-We want to send you a copy of the “Following Jesus” book (while supplies last) to get you started on your faith journey.
+We want to send you a copy of the “Following Jesus” book (while supplies last, international shipping may be limited) to get you started on your faith journey.

 Scripture quotations are from THE HOLY BIBLE, NEW INTERNATIONAL VERSION®, NIV® Copyright © 1973, 1978, 1984, 2011 by Biblica, Inc.®